 High school students in South Dakota can apply and register for university credit courses through their high school counselor.
 On-campus and online courses are available to high school students.

 Through the Center for Statewide E-Learning (CSEL) at NSU, high school students can enroll for a full year of Chinese.
 This approach offers cutting-edge technology tools to learn and practice Chinese with a Chinese teacher and other students from across the state.
 The instructor will visit students at a school in your area for culture and language learning.

 Each fall and spring we offer Mandarin for children after school on the NSU campus.
 Our age-appropriate learning approach draws children into the adventure of traveling across the globe without leaving home.

 Not all courses are available at all times.
-Please see NSU Class Schedules (look under "Foreign Language") for current offerings.
+Please see the NSU Catalog Course Descriptions (scroll down to "Chinese") for current offerings.